 The Basic Home Battery Package

 This package is designed to energize small, lightly used loads.
-It has limited surge capacity (well pump & lights); however, if a proper start-up process is in place to stay under the surge limit, this package can handle the continuous power of these items.
+It has a limited surge capacity (well pump & lights); however, if a proper start-up process is in place to stay under the surge limit, this package can handle the continuous power of these items.

 - Surge: ~7 kW